Thank you for being one of O’Neil Real Estate’s valued commercial tenants.

 You will be provided with a set of keys to the property at the commencement of the lease.
 Please be advised that our office does not hold spare keys for commercial tenancies so should you lose or misplace these keys at any time it will be your responsibility to replace them.

-Commercial rents and variable outgoings (if applicable) are payable monthly in advance on the 1st of each month.
-Invoices will be issued to you via email on the 15th (or next working day) of each month.
-Outgoings payable on demand will be issued as they are received by statutory bodies.
+Commercial rents and variable outgoings (if applicable) are due on the 1st day of each month.
+Invoices will be emailed to your nominated account approx. 2 weeks prior to the due date.
+Outgoings payable upon demand will be invoiced to you as we receive them from statutory bodies/owners.

 If the owner is registered for GST, GST will be charged on all rent, outgoings, rates and taxes as required by the Australian Tax Office.
 A tax invoice will be provided showing the amount of GST charged.